Oliver Cromwell's head: Russell and Cox

-Cox sold the head in 1799 to a trio of speculators, the Hughes brothers, for £230 (about UK £30,000 in 2020 money).
+Cox sold the head in 1799 to a trio of speculators, the Hughes brothers, for £230 (about £30,000 in 2020).
 Interested in starting their own display in Bond Street, the brothers acquired the head as part of other Cromwell-related items.
 Thousands of posters were produced for the event, but the exhibit was marred by doubtful provenance.
 The Hughes brothers and their publicist, John Cranch, wrote to Cox to ask about the gaps in the journey, but Cox was evasive, leading to concerns that he had sold them a fake.
-Indeed, Cranch could not come up with a documentary history of how the head came into their hands, so improvised a story that Cromwell's head was "the only instance of a head cut off and spiked that had before been embalmed; which is precisely the case with respect to the head in question".
+Indeed, Cranch could not come up with a documentary history of how the head came into their hands, so he improvised a story that Cromwell's head was "the only instance of a head cut off and spiked that had before been embalmed; which is precisely the case with respect to the head in question".
 Although Henry Ireton had also been embalmed before being beheaded, the story stuck, but it was in vain.
 The exhibition was a failure.
 The entrance fee was high (two shillings and sixpence, about the equivalent of £5) and rumours that the head was a fake were prevalent.